 What is Boston Red Sox?

-The Boston Red Sox is a professional baseball club based in Boston, Massachusetts.
+The Boston Red Sox are a professional baseball club based in Boston, Massachusetts.
 Founded in 1901, the team is part of the MLB and plays in the American League’s Eastern Division.
-The athletes are among the top three teams in Major League Baseball and have become World Series champions nine times.
+The athletes are among the top three teams in Major League Baseball and have won the World Series nine times.
 Their home stadium is Fenway Park.

 1901 – 1907